marcelpetrick/DevNotes/BeenThereSeenThat/20230721_MachineLearning_in_15_Train_your_ML_at_scale/README.md

 ## challenges with training large-scale models
 * hardware, health checks, orchestration, data, scaling up, cost
-* todays models don't fit on one GPU
+* today's models don't fit on one GPU
 --> sagemaker can help (product from AWS)
 * also: hosted TensorBoard for tracking stats; automated data management